Profit (Edexcel A Level Business): Revision Note

 Raising prices

-If costs remain the same this will improve profitability as the difference between the selling price and costs is now greater
+If costs remain the same, raising prices will improve profitability, as the difference between the selling price and the cost is now greater

-Raising prices is likely to have an impact on demand so businesses must understand the price elasticity of demand for its products
+Raising prices is likely to have an impact on demand, so a business must understand the price elasticity of demand for its products

 Where demand for products is price elastic, increasing prices will result in lower revenue — in this case, profitability will be reduced